ManageRigs/minercontrol/README.md

 # <a name="how"></a> How do we do that?

+- latest and fastest software versions
+- our own mining pools with no fees
 - automatic switching between profitable currencies and algos
 - algorythmic trading to gain maximum profit
 - stop loss protection